 - 1.0 There are established guidelines based on research and best practice literature, related to the expected withdrawal processes for a variety of substances.
-The Service implements and integrates this knowledge into the management of intoxication and withdrawal phase of care. - 1.1 Implementation of the established guidelines and Best Practices is coordinated among team members in the provision of care. - 1.2 The client is referred to and/or transferred for medical attention if there is a significant deviation from the expected outcomes. - 1.3 The client may choose to access medical assessment/intervention at any time.
+The Service implements and integrates this knowledge into the management of intoxication and withdrawal phase of care. - 1.1 Implementation of the established guidelines and Best Practices is co-ordinated among team members in the provision of care. - 1.2 The client is referred to and/or transferred for medical attention if there is a significant deviation from the expected outcomes. - 1.3 The client may choose to access medical assessment/intervention at any time. - 1.4 For Community WMS the support provider(s) may also choose to access medical assessment/intervention on behalf of the client. - 1.5 For Telephone WMS, in the event that in-home support provider(s) are part of the care team, the support provider(s) may also choose to access medical assessment/intervention on behalf of the client.